hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `type` - (Optional) Type of the Agent Pool.
 Possible values are `AvailabilitySet` and `VirtualMachineScaleSets`.
 Changing this forces a new resource to be created.
 Defaults to `AvailabilitySet`.

 ~>  **Note:** Support for the `type` of `VirtualMachineScaleSets` is currently in Public Preview on an opt-in basis.
-You can enable this feature using the Azure CLI by running `az feature register --namespace Microsoft.ContainerService --name VMSSPreview`
+To use it, enable feature `VMSSPreview` for `namespace Microsoft.ContainerService`.
+For an example of how to enable a Preview feature, please visit [Register scale set feature provider](https://docs.microsoft.com/en-us/azure/aks/cluster-autoscaler#register-scale-set-feature-provider).

 * `vnet_subnet_id` - (Optional) The ID of the Subnet where the Agents in the Pool should be provisioned.
 Changing this forces a new resource to be created.